dkulsh/techwiddeep/content/english/blog/books/ego-is-the-enemy.md

 toc: false
 ---

+# Ego Is the Enemy: A Review

-The book starts by laying bare the successes and failures of the author himself.
-From a book consultant, strategist, one of the US's youngest talents to many failures.
-To ending up in the hospital with a panic attack
+Ryan Holiday opens *Ego Is the Enemy* by sharing his highs and lows—from book consultant and strategist, one of the US’s youngest talents, to multiple failures.
+Ending up in the hospital with a panic attack.
+Laying bare one’s failures takes courage and humility—I respect that.

-To lay bare one's failure takes courage and humility.
-For this, my respect for the author grew

-Ryan explains his success blindspots with too much storytelling.
-"Your talent becomes your identity and your accomplishments become your worth."
-In the software world
+Holiday attributes his blind spots to ego: “Your talent becomes your identity, and accomplishments your worth.”
+In tech:

-My identity becomes
+My identity becomes:

-I am an Infoscion (employee of Infosys)

-I am a Googler

-I am an ex-McKinsey
+- *I’m an Infoscion* (Infosys employee).
+- *I’m a Googler*.
+- *I’m ex-McKinsey*.

-My worth becomes my bank balance of
+My worth?
+A bank balance of $20,000 or $200,000.
+Neither lasts forever—changes hurt.

-20 lakhs or

-2 crores

-Since neither the company nor the bank balance stays forever, the change hits one's identity.
-And it hurts!

 These insights set the stage for the key ideas in the book.
-Here are some of the ideas I loved.
+Here are some I loved!

+---

-#### Be a Software Engineer or Look Like a Software Engineer
+#### Be or Do: The Choice

-John Boyd was one of the most influential strategists in modern warfare.
-Yet, most of us have never heard of him

-The reason is: *He was a strategist and did not only look like one*.
+> **Idea**: True impact comes from action, not appearance.

+John Boyd, a pivotal modern warfare strategist, remains obscure because *he was a strategist, not just appearing as one*.
 As Boyd said:

-"One day you're going to have to make a decision...

-- You can *be* somebody.
-You will have to make compromises and you will have to turn your back on your friends.

-But you will have a club membership and you will get promoted and you will get good assignments.

-OR

-- You can *do something*.

-You may not get promoted and you may not get good assignments and you certainly will not be a favorite of your superiors.
-But you will not have to compromise.
-You will be true to your friends and to yourself.

-Your work might make a difference."
+> “One day you’ll decide: *Be* somebody—compromise, turn your back on friends, gain club membership, promotions, assignments.
+Or *do something*—no promotions, no favors, but no compromises.
+Stay true to friends and yourself.
+Your work might matter.”

-Having authority is different from *being* the authority.
+*Having authority differs from being the authority.*

-Having the right is different from *being* right.

-And from today's context:

-Influencing someone is different from *being* an influencer.
+*Having rights differs from being right.*

+Today:

+*Influencing differs from being an influencer.*

-Mentoring is different from *being* a mentor.
+*Mentoring differs from being a mentor.*

-Impressing someone is different from *being* impressive.
+*Impressing differs from being impressive.*

 *To be a software engineer or to do software engineering?
-Which way will you go?*
+Which path will you choose?*

 Building on this distinction, the book explores how ego permeates our lives.

+---

-#### Omnipresent
+#### Ego Is Omnipresent

-Ego is everywhere

-I have...

-- Witnessed talented engineers snubbing their bosses.
-A few months later they were fired.

-- Bosses take credit for their subordinates' ideas.
-During hard times, they had to admit (embarrassingly) that they did not work on the "details" of the idea.
-And this discredited them.

-While ego has always been around, with Facebook, Instagram, followers, likes, shares... it has just become more

-Growing up in such an environment, our values make us dependent on validation and are ruled by our emotions.
-In such an environment, every success is assumed to be rooted in talent.
-But, *talent is only the starting point*

-Your ego asks you...
+Ego lurks everywhere.
+I’ve seen:

+- Talented engineers defy bosses—fired months later.
+- Bosses claim subordinates’ ideas—exposed in crises, admitting no “details” knowledge, losing credibility.

+Ego has always existed, but social media—Facebook, Instagram, followers, likes—amplifies it.

+In this environment, values tie to validation, ruled by emotions.
+Success seems talent-based, but *talent is just the start*.
-Will you be able to make the most of your talent?

-Or *will you be your own worst enemy?*
+Your ego asks: Will you maximize your talent?
+Or *be your own worst enemy?*

-This dependency on external validation leads to another issue: excessive talking over doing.
+This dependency on validation leads to inaction.

+---

-#### Talk Talk Talk
+#### Talk vs. Work

-"What's on your mind, Deep?" says Facebook.

-"What's happening?" says Twitter.

-"Start a post" says LinkedIn.

-Blabbering on these platforms is easy, even sexy by today's standards

-What is hard?
+> **Idea**: Real progress demands hard, unglamorous effort.

+Talk is easy—work is tough, tiring, boring.

+Talk:

+- Discussing blog ideas in a coffee shop.
+- Reading blogs for “inspiration.”

+Work:

-- Sitting in a room, thinking of ideas for the next blog.
+- Alone in a room, brainstorming next ideas.

-- Reading the blog for the sixth time.
+- Rereading the blog six times.

-- Changing a sentence from passive to active voice.
+- Shifting passive to active voice.

-- Using transition words.
+- Adding transitions.

-Talk is cheap. *Real work is hard, tiring, and boring*
+Talk is cheap. *Real work is hard, tiring, and boring.*

 Beyond talking, pride can further hinder progress.

+---

-#### Pride
+#### The Pitfalls of Pride

-- I am a writer because I have a blog.
+- *I’m a writer because I have a blog.*

-- I am an influencer because I have followers.
+- *I’m an influencer because I have followers.*

-- I am important because 20 people report to me.
+- *I’m important because 20 report to me.*

-That's pride

-Also, good work comes from feedback.
-And feedback happens when we douse our pride.

-However, when my pride talks louder than the feedback's volume, then I will not hear feedback

-Instead, work.

-- How many revisions of the last blog were discarded?

-- Which new demographic did I target in my latest post?

-*Fun fact: Tamil superstar Rajinikanth is famous for ensuring entertainment for every demographic—young, adults, and old.*

-No wonder he is a superstar.

-- How many new people did I try to help?
+That’s pride.

+Good work thrives on feedback—but pride drowns it out.

-Lower the pride.
-Turn up the work!
+Lower pride.
+Amp up the work!

 Success brings its own challenges, often amplified by ego.

+---

 #### Dangers of Success

-At the top of a mountain, we breathe less air.
-This is because of the environment.

-Pretty much the same way, at the top of our success, we ingest less reality—like stop listening, stop learning, lose grasp on the basics.
-This happens because of ego
+At a mountain’s peak, air thins due to environment.
+At success’s peak, reality thins—stop listening, learning, forgetting basics—due to ego.

-Handling success (like handling failure) takes effort.
+Handling success (like failure) requires effort.

 *Can you handle success?
-Or will it be the worst thing that happened to you?*
+Or will it ruin you?*

-What does not handling success look like?

-- Drug and prostitute situations among celebrities.

-- Lost fortunes among sports stars.

-- Failed dictators and kings from history.

-What does handling success look like?
+Unhandled success:

+- Celebrity scandals with drugs, prostitutes.
+- Sports stars’ lost fortunes.
+- Fallen dictators, kings.

+Handled success:

-- Someone like Mahendra Singh Dhoni.
-He is not in the news for the wrong reasons.
-Might also be the reason he joined the Indian Para commando unit as a Lt.
+- Mahendra Singh Dhoni—avoids headlines for wrong reasons; joined Indian Para commandos as Lt.
 Colonel.

-- A Roger Federer.
-He is famous and hasn't had many wives or scandals.
-He is able to handle success.

-- Genghis Khan.
-A great success.
-A great military mind, he was always a student.
+- Roger Federer—fame without scandals or multiple marriages.
+- Genghis Khan—military genius, lifelong student.

-As our island of knowledge grows, so does our shore of ignorance.
+As knowledge grows, ignorance’s shore expands.
+Humility grasps you know less amid more.

-It takes a special kind of humility to grasp that you know less, even as you know and grasp more and more

-Once at the top of the mountain—*work*.
-It is the only thing that will keep us there
+At the top—*work*.
+It sustains you.

-To sustain success, one must prioritize what truly matters.
+To sustain success, prioritize what truly matters.

+---

-#### What Is Important?
+#### What Truly Matters?

-Double salary away from home?
+Double salary far from home?
 Or less near family?

-Work-from-home flexibility?
-Or a grueling office schedule?

-Low-risk stable salary?
-Or high risk/reward of a startup?

-It is important to sit down and think about what is truly important.
-Without this, success will not be pleasurable or nearly as complete as it could be.
-Worse, it won't last!

-This is especially true with money.
-If you don't know how much you need, the default easily becomes: *more*

-And so without thinking, energy is diverted from a person's calling and towards filling a bank account.
-Without the important things in our lives, we won't find happiness.
-It won't matter whether you have a good job, are a millionaire, or are a billionaire
+Work-from-home?
+Or rigid office?

+Stable low-risk pay?
+Or startup’s high risk/reward?

+Reflect on what’s essential.
+Without it, success won’t fulfill—or last.
+Worse, it won’t endure!

+Especially with money: Without knowing your needs, default becomes *more*.

+Energy diverts from calling to bank-filling.
+Without essentials, happiness eludes—regardless of job, millions, or billions.

-*Not to aspire or seek out of ego.*
+*Not to aspire or seek from ego.*

-*To have success without ego.*
+*To succeed without ego.*

 *To push through failure with strength, not ego.*

-In conclusion, I liked the book (should be obvious by now)
+In conclusion, I liked the book (obvious by now).
+It’s a reference I return to often.

-Even more, it is like a reference for me—to keep coming back whenever I need to

-A good read

-*Ego is the enemy and some added content.*
+A good read. *Ego is the enemy.*

+Explore more book reviews in our [Books category](#) to continue your journey of growth.
+Share your feedback, like, comment, or reach out!